AustinMatherne/thinX/README.md

 ### Version

-0.1.1
+0.2.0

 ### Dependencies

-thinX is developed with Python 3.3 and PyQt4.
-It should work with other versions of Python, as well; however, no guarantees are made.
-It will also likely work with PySide by simply swapping out the import.
+thinX is developed with Python 3.2 and PySide.

-### cx_Freeze Support
+### esky & cx_Freeze Support

-setup.py is provided for creating executables using cx_Freeze.
+setup.py is provided for creating executables using esky and cx_Freeze.

 ### Versioning